kevinl95/authenticview-extension/README.md

 The extension is now installed.

+If you want to run the backend in local system, then the model has to be trained first.
+The trained model can be downloaded from this [link](https://drive.google.com/open?id=17hjhnGVt5pHuH_s6__-N8FC_Qx0SaQ01) .
+Once it is downloaded, extract the files in the directory Code Running In Heroku Cloud Server/image-caption/saved_models.

 ## Usage

 1. Right-click on an image for which you want to view the description.